 No student will be allowed to participate in any after-school, extracurricular activity on a day that he/she has been absent from school.
-Students must be present a half-day $(3 \ 1 \ / \ 2 \ hours)$ in order to participate in a game that day.
+Students must be present a half-day (3 1 / 2 hours) in order to participate in a game that day.
+Any exception to this policy will be made expressly by the Headmaster.